Denali Cultural Landscape

 Age: 56 Million years

-What is Topographic Prominence?
+What is the difference between Topographic Relief and Topographic Prominence?

 In the process of plate tectonics, (the Pacific plate is diving beneath Alaska, or the North American Plate) land surfaces in Alaska are continually compressed and folded, which pushes up Denali, as well as the rest of the mountains in the Alaska Range.
 The Pacific plate has been acting like a conveyor belt for hundreds of millions of years, bringing bits of islands, ocean floor, and slivers of other continents northward to form accretionary terranes, which are pieced together like a jigsaw puzzle.